 - Context – conversations respect the visitor’s physical, mental, and situational context.

 To plan your chatbot, you must:

 - Write your chatbot script

-To accomplish an effective conversation between a bot and a visitor, there are user interface elements needed – including a greeting, questions, informational statements, suggestions, acknowledgments, commands, confirmations, apologies, discourse markers, errors, buttons, audio and visual elements.
+To accomplish an effective conversation between a bot and a visitor, user interface elements are needed – including a greeting, questions, informational statements, suggestions, acknowledgments, commands, confirmations, apologies, discourse markers, errors, buttons, audio, and visual elements.

 Here’s the full infographic… The Ultimate Guide to Conversational Design:

 Landbot has an incredibly detailed post on how you can plan and deploy your chatbot on their site.

 Landbot empowers businesses to design conversational experiences with rich UI elements, advanced workflow automation, and real-time integrations.

 Website chatbots are Landbot’s strengths, but users can also build WhatsApp and Facebook Messenger bots.